How Real Is 'Death By Magic'? Its Host Takes His Profession Very Seriously

 Imagine the first time you witnessed a sparkly-dressed lady get "sawed in half" from inside an elevated magician's box, her head and feet wiggling from each end.
 Although you had no clue how the magician pulled it off, you still knew it wasn't real, right?
 After all, that's why they call them magic tricks, right?
 Well, Netflix's new reality show, Death By Magic, released November 30, is a lot like that as it follows a traveling magician tackling tricks that reportedly killed their creators.
 Which makes it hard not to wonder how real Death By Magic really is.

 By the looks of his currently active Instagram page, DMC didn't lose his life to his renditions of the world's most dangerous stunts.
-In one post last month, he shared how much this show, a project that he created, means to him.
+In an October 2018 post, he shared how much this show, a project that he created, means to him.

-"After more than two decades of planning and 12 months of intense production - the worldwide release of Death By Magic is now a little over one month away," he wrote.
-He added:
+"After more than two decades of planning and 12 months of intense production - the worldwide release of Death By Magic is now a little over one month away," he wrote, adding:

 "It is of course a magic show — but beyond that it's also a tribute to those magicians who gave their lives in the pursuit of greatness.
 It is a eulogy and a celebration of the dream-chasers who pushed themselves to the absolute limits of what is possible within our craft.
 It has been the greatest privilege of my life to create this body of work alongside my heroes within the industry, to capture beautiful magic across four continents — and even to have the experience of staring death in the face on multiple occasions."

-He added that the show is, "A reminder that life is short, that we are each but fleeting streaks of light across the night sky of this life, and that each new dawn is a renewed chance to create something extraordinary."
+He further said that the show is, "A reminder that life is short, that we are each but fleeting streaks of light across the night sky of this life, and that each new dawn is a renewed chance to create something extraordinary."

 So for DMC, the show isn't just about magic, it's about how short life is.
 It's about living every moment to the fullest and embracing his biggest fears.
 And on that note, Death By Magic is definitely pretty real.